boyanraichev/mobica/readme.md

 ],
 ```

-*log* - if the messages should be written to a log file
+- **log** if the messages should be written to a log file
-*log_channel* - the log channel to log messages to
+- *log_channel* the log channel to log messages to
-*send* - if the messages should be sent (production/dev environment)
+- *send* if the messages should be sent (production/dev environment)
-*bulglish* - if cyrillic text should be converted to latin letters for SMS messages (cyrillic uses more characters in SMS messages)
+- *bulglish* if cyrillic text should be converted to latin letters for SMS messages (cyrillic uses more characters in SMS messages)
-*allow_multiple* - if SMS messages above 160 characters should be allowed
+- *allow_multiple* if SMS messages above 160 characters should be allowed

 ## Send test